Mental Health Facilities Oakland, CA

 Alameda Family Services - 1.3 miles from Oakland, CA

 Alameda Family Services is one of mental health facilities in Alameda, California, located at 2325 Clement Avenue, Suite A, 94501 zip code.
 Alameda Family Services provides outpatient treatment.
-Alameda Family Services provides individual psychotherapy, trauma therapy and group therapy to children / adolescents, seniors 65 or older and adults.
-Additional services provided at Alameda Family Services include court-ordered outpatient treatment, family psychoeducation and case management.
+Alameda Family Services provides couples/family therapy, trauma therapy and group therapy to young adults, seniors 65 or older and children / adolescents.
+Additional services provided at Alameda Family Services include family psychoeducation, court-ordered outpatient treatment and case management.

 Learn More